nietamten/blueModem/README.md

 Do not need a graphic environment.
 Need configured wvdial or chat (configuration example in the script comments).

-"Ugly" written - interprets the data displayed by other programs for the user data (data scraping).
-A good chance due to changes in the software will not work and will be necessary.
+"Ugly" written - interprets the data displayed by other programs for the user data (data scraping?).
+A good chance due to changes in the software will not work.

  I did not find anything similar that would work from the console.